THE LIFE CYCLE OF STARS

 two competing factors, and at this stage it is called a 'main

-emitted (thermal expansion - think of a balloon expanding on being warmed).
+emitted - its a sort of thermal expansion - think of a balloon expanding on being warmed.

 pulling the particles together inwards - this pulling of everything together is

-and outward forces i.e. an equilibrium which lasts for billions of
+and inward directing forces i.e. an equilibrium (a 'stability') which lasts for billions of

 years because there is so many hydrogen nuclei to fuse together to form